Rally for Mali: History

-The Rally won roughly 13% of the vote in municipal elections of May 30, 2004.
+The Rally won roughly 13% of the vote in the municipal elections of 30 May 2004.

 In January 2007, Keïta was again designated as the party's candidate for the April 2007 presidential election.
 In the election, he took second place behind Touré, receiving 19.15% of the vote.
 The RPM, part of the opposition Front for Democracy and the Republic (FDR), won 11 out of 147 seats in the July 2007 parliamentary election.

-The Rally for Mali finally won presidential and parliamentary elections in 2013, when Mali transitioned back to democracy following a military coup.
+In 2013, the RPM won both the presidential and parliamentary elections, after Mali transitioned back to democracy following a military coup.

-The symbol of the party is the weaver.

-The Rally for Mali is a full member of the Socialist International.
+In May 2025, Mali's military junta has dissolved all political parties in the country, including Rally for Mali.